-The major part of the observed increase in global average temperatures since the mid-20th century is likely due to an increase in greenhouse gas concentrations resulting from human activity, according to the Intergovernmental Panel on Climate Change's Fourth Assessment Report.
 Human activities across the globe—including fossil fuel use, land cover conversion (deforestation), and agricultural practices—are contributing to the buildup of atmospheric carbon dioxide and other greenhouse gases.
-Over the past 1 to 2 centuries, land use and land-use change were responsible for roughly 40 percent of human emissions of carbon dioxide (IPCC Third Assessment Report, Box 3.2).
+Since 1750, land-use change has been responsible for roughly 32 percent of human emissions of carbon dioxide (IPCC Fifth Assessment Report, Vol. I).